daveyarwood/daveyarwood/README.md

   keep track of 😵‍💫
 * ♫ My latest musical endeavor is playing drums in a synth punk band called [Trash Signal] _(check us out on your favorite streaming platform!)_.
-* 🥋 I have a Combatives belt in Brazilian jiu-jitsu
+* 🥋 I have a blue belt in Brazilian jiu-jitsu

 And some links: